magnusnissel/mihomegateway/README.md

 # mihomegateway

 ## About
-Read data from the Xiaomi Mi Smart Home Gateway and send it to a Redis instance.
+This worker reads data from all compatible Xiaomi Mi Smart Home gateways on the network and push it into the _mihome:incoming_ list of a Redis instance.
-The worker will listen to heartbeat and report data sent by all compatible gateways on the network and split their data values into individual json objects and push them into a Redis list (_mihome:incoming_) for further processing by other services.
+Heartbeats / reports with multiple data entries will be split into individual json objects and a timestamp (UTC at the time of receiving the data) is added.

 An original gateway heartbeat of